Dragon Spirit: Reception

-In Japan, Game Machine listed the game on their July 15, 1987 issue as being the sixth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Dragon Spirit as the sixth most successful table arcade unit of July 1987.
 It went on to be the fourth highest-grossing table arcade game of 1987 in Japan.

 Dragon Spirit was met with a positive response from critics, who praised its graphics, music and Paleozoic setting, and for standing out among other similar games during the time.
 Allgame praised its "gorgeous graphics" and soundtrack, and for being unique compared to other games of its genre, while German magazine Power Play praised its interesting gameplay mechanics, notably the double-head powerup, and for its captivating gameplay.
 Computer & Video Games praised the game's addictive gameplay and soundtrack, saying it lives up to games such as Galaxian and Galaga.
 Japanese publication Gamest called it a "Namco shooting masterpiece" for its graphics, realism and soundtrack, awarding it the 5th "Grand Prize", 2nd "Best Ending" and 5th "Player Popularity" awards in 1998.
 In a retrospective review, Hardcore Gaming 101 praised the game's graphics, challenging gameplay and iconic opening cutscene.

 Reviewing the TurboGrafx-16 conversion, IGN praised the game's vibrant graphics, unique setting and challenge, recommending the title to fans of Xevious and other similar vertical-scrolling shooters, while Eurogamer liked its lack of a one-hit player kill and colorful visuals.
 Nintendo Life was the most critical of the conversion, disliking its sudden difficulty spike towards the end and inferior quality compared to the arcade version.
 They also unfavorably compared it to Super Star Soldier, only recommending it to hardcore fans of the genre.
-Famitsu awarded the PC-Engine port the "Gold Hall of Fame" award for its gameplay and strategy.
+Famitsu awarded the PC Engine port the "Gold Hall of Fame" award for its gameplay and strategy.